Dreamseer/fronteers-notes/2016/2016 10 07 - Day 2/5 - Functional Animation.md

 ## Immersive animation

-- DOM/virtual DOM
+**Animation using the DOM/virtual DOM:**

-  - Great for UI/UX animation
+- ✅ Great for UI/UX animation
-  - Great for SVG (resolution independent)
+- ✅ Great for SVG (resolution independent)
-  - Easier to debug
+- ✅ Easier to debug
-  - Tanks with a lot of objects
+- 🚫 Tanks with a lot of objects
-  - You must take care about the way you animate
+- 🚫 You must take care about the way you animate

-- Canvas
+**Animation using canvas:**

-  - Dance, pixels, dance!
+- ✅ Dance, pixels, dance!
-  - Great for really impressive 3D animation
+- ✅ Great for really impressive 3D animation or immersive stuff
-  - Movement of tons of objects
+- ✅ Movement of tons of objects
-  - Hard to make accessible
+- 🚫 Harder to make accessible
-  - Not resolution independent out of the box
+- 🚫 Not resolution independent **out of the box**
-  - Breaks to nothing
+- 🚫 Breaks to nothing

-- SVG animation
+**Use SVG for your animations:**

-  - Very good support
+- Very good browser support
 - Crisp on any display
 - Less HTTP requests
 - Easily scalable for responsive
 - Small filesize if designed for performance
 - Easy to animate (has a DOM after all)
 - Easy to make accessible
 - Interactive and immersive
 - Narrative
 - Also good for prototyping
 - Responsive SVG
   - Media queries to reduce complexity and stuff for smaller screens

 ### Meet [GreenSock](http://greensock.com/) (GSAP)